Agriculture in Australia: History

-Agriculture in Australia has a lively history.
 Aboriginal Australians have been variously described as hunter-gatherer-cultivators and proto-farmers, as there is evidence that farming activities were undertaken prior to the arrival of Europeans, including tilling, planting and irrigating.
 However, these practices were non-industrialised and complementary to hunting, gathering and fishing.
 Whether the people could be termed agriculturalists is controversial.
 In 1788, the first European settlers brought agricultural technology from their homelands which radically changed the dominant practices.
 After some initial failures, wool dominated in the 19th century and, in the first half of the 20th century, dairying increased in its popularity, driven by technological changes like canning and refrigeration.

 Meat exports were very significant in the development of Australian agriculture.
 By 1925, there were 54 export freezing works, capable of killing 6000 cattle and 90,000 sheep and lambs daily.
 Initially, the meat for British markets had to be frozen, but later beef could be exported chilled.